gohugoio/hugo/content/content-management/urls.md

 hugo config | FINDSTR /I canon
 ```

-## Overriding URLS with Front Matter
+## Override URLS with Front Matter

 In addition to specifying permalink values in your site configuration for different content sections, Hugo provides even more granular control for individual pieces of content.